TechLabs-Berlin/ws24-local/Blog/BlogPost.md

 <img src="images/Local.png" width="1200">

+"LOCAL" is an app designed to spotlight small music events and performances by local, independent musicians across the city.
+The app can be used by music enjoyers to find events, or to add events if they own a venue or are artists themselves.
+The app delivers curated results and recommendations, based on the selected city.

 ##UX Track

 The process of kick-starting the project, particularly for the UX team started out smoothly.
 There was some initial work being done before getting to the teamwork stage, so fortunately, we had some preliminary preparation.
 Also, we had primary and useful discussions together with the whole team about what the app could and would be, so that we were mostly set about what would be the overall direction of the project, what we think about it, and getting a sense of our individual contribution to it.